Managing climate risk

 Transitional risks arise due to changes in policy, legal, technology, reputation and market changes as we transition towards a low carbon economy.

-At the time of our 2019 scenario analysis, it revealed that aviation will continue to be a growth sector under all three climate futures, reinforcing the need for the Group to continue to invest in the transition to a low carbon economy.
+Our 2019 scenario analysis found that aviation will continue to be a growth sector under all three climate futures, reinforcing the need for the Group to continue to invest in transitioning to a low carbon economy.

 We have committed to a broader industry effort of carbon neutral international growth from 2019 and to reach net zero emissions by 2050.
 We are also committed to contribute to the global effort to reduce emissions and limit global warming to less than two degrees.
 In order to achieve this, a combination of technology and efficiency improvements, increased uptake of sustainable aviation fuels and carbon offsetting will be required.